Bassa Nge people: Bassa-Nge Culture

-EGBUNU
+Egbunu

 This belief cut across most kim Bassa-nge but mainly practised in Kpata, Gboloko, Ecewu, Takete and Kpata-Kpale.
 The two types of Egbunu are Egbunu Aniso and Egbunu Acha.
 While the former comes out from time to time to fore warn against danger, expose and punish evil doers, the latter come out yearly during ceremonies or festivals with worshipers adorned with embellished attires and ornaments usually appearing from the forest.
 Both are led by a nomba with the backing of nna Egbunu (the spiritual mother of Egbunu).

-AGANA
+Agana

 This practise is exclusive to Ecewu, Egbo, and Eroko and Egeneja with similarities in all aspect to the Eriwota of Kpata.

-PARADI
+Paradi

 Para is an expensive but prestigious social ceremony carried out with beautifully selected women dressed in gorgeous apparels such as beads, bangles, trinkets, necklaces and carrying costly and specially decorated load – carrying enamel dishes (agbogi) which are dressed up to the teeth with equally costly velvetiness wrappers.